 Chapter 4.
 Epistemic Injustice, Secondary Victimization, and Re-Narration

 Identity is fundamental in the construction of narratives and accordingly, to the study of narratives (Connelly and Claninin 2006).
 As restorative justice thinker Zehr (2001:189-190) states, after victimization, “we must recover a redeeming narrative which reconstructs a sense of meaning and identity.”
 Healing after victimization seems to depend on sharing the victimization story with trusted allies (Herman 2015).
 But, as Brison (2002) asserts, we need to tell our stories, but we also need “an audience able and willing to hear us and to understand our words as we intend them” (p.
 51).
 Individuals willing to listen and understand the victim’s stories are not always available (Pemberton, Mulder, and Aarten 2019).
-After sexual harassment in the workplace, bystanders often have to make a decision of who to believe, which this chapter will show, is not an obvious choice, even if the bystanders have witnessed the sexual harassment encounter.
+After sexual harassment in the workplace, bystanders often must decide who to believe, which this chapter will show, is not an obvious choice, even if the bystanders have witnessed the sexual harassment encounter.
 This chapter will examine the multiple factors that contribute to bystander complicity and secondary victimization.
 This chapter will also explain barriers that victims encounter, which I refer to as believability, and storytelling challenges, which impact how victims respond to sexual harassment and victim re-narration in the aftermath.
 I will also examine positive outlets for victims, through social movements and targeted social media platforms which allow victims to share their stories with other victims.

 It is important to foreground the challenges that victims face when they have been sexually harassed and subsequently must determine if they should report the experience, and to whom they should report.
 This decision involves two important factors that arise from the stepwise nature of sexual harassment: epistemic injustice, which has long been a barrier for minority and oppressed groups, and secondary victimization, which has many characteristics and outcomes for victims of sexual harassment.
 I will expand on these two factors one at a time.